Google Analytics is used by over 30 million sites, so many marketers no doubt have the same question: is Google Analytics GDPR compliant?

 The answer is likely "yes" - but do know there's no 100% clear answer to this, as various EU regulators have issued competing stances.

 The GDPR has a clause, Article 6.1(f), around “legitimate interest”, which says that data collection and profiling (without consent) is allowed if the controller or third-party has a "legitimate interest" in doing so.
 Many businesses have argued that anonymous website analysis is critical to offering a better product.

 The CNIL - France's data regulatory body - posted in 2017 that web analytic cookies did not need consent as long as they followed certain conditions.

 Arguments for why you need consent

-The GDPR is very much against websites sharing PII data with any 3rd-party without a user's consent.
+The GDPR is very much against websites sharing PII data with any third-party without a user's consent.
 Google Analytics does precisely this.
 Unless regulators officially say that analytic cookies are exempt, they fall under the scope of when consent is required.

-In April 2019, the Conference of the Data Protection Authorities in Germany ruled that 3rd-party analytic tools do not fall under legitimate interest, as it's possible to do analytics with a first-party solution or local implementation.
+In April 2019, the Conference of the Data Protection Authorities in Germany ruled that third-party analytic tools do not fall under legitimate interest, as it's possible to do analytics with a first-party solution or local implementation.

 The Court of Justice of the European Union (CJEU) in November 2019 explitly buckets "analytics and tracking" into non-necessary cookies, meaning businesses would need to ask permission to drop the cookie.